Blenheim, New Zealand: Economy

-The region's economy is rurally based with pastoral and horticultural farming providing a major source of income.
-The modern inhabitants, as their forebearers, continue to utilise the marine resources available.
-Lake Grassmere is the country's only salt works, producing 50% of its total salt requirement.
-Fishing and mussel farming are also extremely important in the region.
-Olive growing has also become popular in recent years.
+The town's economy is based on agricultural services, with pastoral and horticultural farming providing a major source of income.
+Historically, sheep farming, dairying, and wheat and barley were the major activities in the area.
+Marlborough's first commercial grape vines were planted in 1973, and since then viticulture has become the dominant industry in the region; employment is derived not only from the production of wine, but also from 'wine tourism' in the area.
+Olive growing has also gained some importance in recent years.
+Despite being located several kilometres inland, maritime industries are also important sources of employment for Blenheim.
+Lake Grassmere has New Zealand's only salt works, producing 50% of the country's total salt requirement.
+Fishing and mussel farming are also important in the region.

-Wine
+Wine production

 Viticulture also has a very large impact on the local economy both directly, by way of employment and servicing required, and also by way of 'wine tourism'.
 The local cellars attracted hundreds of thousands of domestic and international tourists every year.
 The area also hosts the annual Marlborough Wine & Food Festival.
 The Marlborough wine region is now New Zealand's largest, and receives worldwide recognition for its Sauvignon Blanc wines.

 With its growing international critical recognition, much of the Marlborough wine industry has come to be dominated by large firms, owned by major New Zealand companies or offshore investors.
 There are over 50 vineyards near Blenheim.
 Agricultural land prices in the Wairau Valley increased dramatically in the 1990s and 2000s.